 Where the Title IX review concludes that a policy violation may have occurred and disciplinary action may be appropriate, the University will initiate an investigation.
-The University will designate a trained, Title IX investigator who has specific training and experience investigating allegations of sexual harassment, sexual violence, stalking, and intimate partner violence.
+The University will designate a Title IX investigator.
+The Title IX Investigator(s) receive annual training in Title IX investigations and compliance, in addition to extensive experience in investigating allegations of sexual harassment, sexual violence, stalking, and intimate partner violence.